-The Battle of Britain: After the armistice with Germany was signed in France and a puppet regime under Marshall Petain installed at Vichy, Hitler set his eyes on Britain and ordered the Luftwaffe to launch a major air offensive on British air and sea defences and bomb British cities.
-This was believed to be the key to destroying the superiority of British air defences and facilitating the proposed amphibious invasion of Britain code-named 'operation sea-lion'.
+After the armistice with Germany was signed in France and a puppet regime under Marshal Petain installed at Vichy, Hitler set his eyes on Britain and ordered the Luftwaffe to launch a major air offensive on British air and sea defenses and bomb British cities.
+This was believed to be the key to destroying the superiority of British air defenses and facilitating the proposed amphibious invasion of Britain code-named 'Operation Sea-Lion'.
 What followed was a series of ferocious aerial combats between the German Luftwaffe and the British Royal Air Force (RAF), which came to be collectively known as the Battle of Britain, the first battle to be fought completely in the air.
-The aerial Battle of Britain lasted from July to September 1940 and at the end the RAF, mainly with the help of its radars, extracted a narrow victory.
-Although the German air raids and bombing of British cities were to continue throughout the war, their range and intensity diminished subsequently and Germany was forced to indefinitely postpone any plans of invading the British Isles.
+The aerial Battle of Britain lasted from July to September 1940 and at the end, the RAF, mainly with the help of its radars, extracted a narrow victory.
+Although the German air raids and bombing of the British cities were to continue throughout the war, their range and intensity diminished subsequently and Germany was forced to indefinitely postpone any plans of invading the British Isles.

-The Pearl Harbor Attack: On December 7, 1941, Japan launched a massive air attack on the US Pacific naval base of Pearl Harbor.
-The early morning air assault by around 350 aircraft caught the Americans completely by surprise and damaged, amongst others, all the eight battleships anchored there, destroyed more than 180 aircrafts while damaging the rest, and killed over 2,000 troops while wounding around a thousand more.
-The attack forced the United States to declare war on Japan on December 8, 1941, and subsequently on December 11, Germany declared war on the USA.
-Within a week Japan had also invaded the Philippines, Burma, and Hong Kong.
-With this sudden turn of events the war in the Pacific had therefore not only begun but the global war had also commenced.
+On December 7, 1941, Japan launched a massive air attack on the U.S. Pacific naval base of Pearl Harbor.
+The early morning air assault by around 350 aircraft caught the Americans completely by surprise and damaged, amongst others, all the eight battleships anchored there, destroyed more than 180 aircrafts while damaging the rest and killed over 2,000 troops while wounding around a thousand more.
+The attack forced the United States to declare war on Japan on December 8, 1941, and subsequently on December 11, Germany declared war on the U.S.A.
+Within a week, Japan had also invaded the Philippines, Burma, and Hong Kong.
+With this sudden turn of events, the war in the Pacific had, therefore, not only begun but also spread as a global war.
 The Second World War, which had begun in Europe, now engulfed almost the whole world.
-This is one of the living World War II memories sketched by the map of World War II.

-The Battle of Midway: The Japanese advance in the Pacific and Asian regions continued unabated into Borneo, Java, and Sumatra and resulted in the fall of Singapore, the British stronghold in Asia-Pacific, in June 1942.
+The Japanese advance in the Pacific and Asian regions continued unabated into Borneo, Java, and Sumatra and resulted in the fall of Singapore, the British stronghold in Asia-Pacific in June 1942.
 The United States tried to check the Japanese advance but suffered a heavy defeat in the Battle of the Java Sea and achieved mixed results in the Battle of the Coral Sea.
-Although the Japanese failed to achieve a clear victory in the Coral Sea and therefore had to abandon their plans of taking Port Moresby in Papua New Guinea, they nevertheless launched a major naval expedition towards the island of Midway.
+Although the Japanese failed to achieve a clear victory in the Coral Sea and had to abandon their plans of taking Port Moresby in Papua New Guinea, they nevertheless launched a major naval expedition toward Midway Island.
 But in the ensuing Battle of Midway, the United States Air Force managed to thwart the Japanese attack and forced the Japanese forces to give up their plans of seizing the strategic Midway Island.
-The Battle of Midway was therefore a turning point in the war in the Pacific and it managed to substantially reverse Japanese fortunes in the Asia-Pacific region.
+The Battle of Midway was, therefore, a turning point in the war in the Pacific and it managed to substantially reverse Japanese fortunes in the Asia-Pacific region.

-The Battle of Stalingrad: After their losses at the North African Front and the reversals at the Pacific Front, the Axis forces had to face further counter-attacks, this time from the Soviets in the Eastern Front.
-The massive Soviet counter-offensive was launched on November 19, 1942, and in the ensuing battle the Russians engaged the German forces to the north and south of Stalingrad while encircling those inside the city.
+After their losses at the North African Front and the reversals at the Pacific Front, the Axis forces had to face further counter-attacks, this time from the Soviets in the Eastern Front.
+The massive Soviet counter-offensive was launched on November 19, 1942, and in the ensuing battle, the Russians engaged the German forces to the north and south of Stalingrad while encircling those inside the city.
 Finally, on January 31, 1943, after what came to be considered as one of the greatest battles of World War II, the German forces totaling around 90,000 men surrendered to the Russians in Stalingrad.
-The Battle of Stalingrad was therefore a turning point in the Second World War and marked the beginning of the German defeat that was to follow in the ensuing time.
+The Battle of Stalingrad was, therefore, a turning point in the Second World War and marked the beginning of the German defeat that was to follow in the ensuing time.

 "When You Go Home, Tell Them of Us and Say,